leigh-perry/fp-course/README.md

 # Scala FP info

-## Standard effect typeclasses
+Scala port of Data61's Haskell FP course, plus some other stuff.

-### Prerequisite
+## Prerequisite

-We implement `Xlist` – a standard linked list ("cons list"), and `Optional` – a standard `Option`.
+We implement `Xlist` – a standard linked list ("cons list").

 - Implement [operations for Xlist](./modules/fp-course/src/main/scala/com/leighperry/fp/base/Xlist.scala)
 by replacing the `???` sections, and then run [the tests](./modules/fp-course/src/test/scala/com/leighperry/fp/base/XlistSpec.scala).

-These will let us implement our own versions of the standard effect typeclasses for them.
+These will let us implement our own versions of the standard effect typeclasses for it.

 ### Functor